 Considering Surgery as an Option

 Sometimes, despite out best efforts, eating less and exercising more just doesn’t work.
 For people who have a significant amount of weight to lose, typically 80-100 pounds or more, surgery can be an effective tool that accompanies lifestyle changes to promote permanent weight loss.

-Beebe offers minimally invasive robotically assisted bariatric surgery.
+Beebe offers minimally invasive advanced medical weight-loss surgery.
 Surgery options include gastric bypass and gastric sleeve.
-Most patients have the gastric sleeve, but some are better candidates for the bypass.
 Learn more about surgery options.

 Most of our patients are out of the hospital within one day and are back to work within one to two weeks.

-Beebe’s bariatric team offers surgical weight loss options, accompanied by nutrition education, exercise guidance, and monthly support groups.
+Beebe’s medical weight-loss team offers surgical options, which are accompanied by nutrition education, exercise guidance, and monthly support groups (virtual during COVID-19).
 Successful and permanent weight loss is one of the best gifts you can give yourself.